Writing Tests

 Keep Your Tests Limited and Focused

 One of the goals of testing is to determine if something is wrong.
-Another goal, nearly as important, is to help determine where in the code it is wrong.
+Another goal, nearly as important, is to help you determine where the problem is in the code.

-If your test is focused on the behavior of a specific, manageable subset of the code, you have a small debugging region when the test fails.
+If each test is focused on the behavior of a specific, manageable, subset of the code, you will have a small debugging region to work on when a test fails.

 Should each test test exactly one piece of functionality?